briantoe/Digital-Logic-Semester-Project/README.md

 LIB_DIRS += ${SRC_DIR}/<your module directory>
 ```

-* The test module needs to be defined as it's own variable:
+* The test module needs to be defined as its own variable:

 ```
 ADD_TEST = ${TEST_DIR}/test_add.v